ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The idea of OOP is that [objects]{.obj} and procedures working on that [objects]{.obj} are grouped to classes, and that classes can be extended with additional data fields and with additional procedures.
+The idea of OOP is that [objects] and procedures working on that [objects] are grouped to classes, and that classes can be extended with additional data fields and with additional procedures.
 In OOP, procedures and function are often called methods and data fields are called members.
 Sometimes the members are completely hidden and are